Euclid. Populating a dark universe with galaxies using SciPIC: Calibrating Euclid Flagship galaxy mocks

-In Fig.~\ref{fig:FS2_corr} we show the clustering for the mocks computed using the released FS2-Wide mock catalogue (\citetalias{Castander2024}) and from the mocks generated with the optimised parameters obtained using the calibration pipeline, for FS2-Wide and FS2-Deep.
-We compare the measured 2-point correlation with the \citet{Zehavi2011} measurements, used as constraints.
+In Fig.~\ref{fig:FS2_corr} we show clustering for the mocks computed using the released FS2-Wide mock catalogue (\citetalias{Castander2024}) and from the mocks generated with the optimised parameters obtained using the calibration pipeline, for FS2-Wide and FS2-Deep.
+We compare the measured two-point correlation with the \citet{Zehavi2011} measurements, used as constraints.
 Reduced $\chi^2$, $\chi^2_\mathrm{red}$, values are also included in the figure.
-These are computed by dividing Eq.~(\ref{eq:chi}) by the number of radial bins multiplied by the number of galaxy samples considered, $N_\text{bin} = 120$.
+These were computed by dividing Eq.~(\ref{eq:chi}) by the number of radial bins multiplied by the number of galaxy samples considered, $N_\text{bin} = 120$.
 Overall, we obtain an improvement for the FS2-Wide calibrated version; the total reduced $\chi^2_\mathrm{red} \approx 2$, which, compared to $\chi^2_\mathrm{red} \approx 4$ for the \citetalias{Castander2024} catalogue, represents an improvement of approximately 50\%.
 Although we obtain a slightly larger $\chi^2_\mathrm{red}$ value for the red galaxy sample, this result arises because the calibration is performed using all samples simultaneously.
 Consequently, the fit for specific subsamples may show less agreement while achieving a lower total $\chi^2_\mathrm{red}$ value.
 For the FS2-Deep catalogue we obtain a larger mismatch between the observed clustering and the one obtained from the mock as indicated by the resulting reduced $\chi^2_\mathrm{red}$ values.
-Differences with the FS2-Wide catalogue are mainly related to the larger resolution of this catalogue which modifies $M_\text{min}$, and in turn the number of satellites, and the clustering evolution.
-Comparing the clustering of the halos in mass bins we obtain differences between FS2-Wide and FS2-Deep of around $10\%$, being the FS2-Deep clustering systematically lower.
+Differences with the FS2-Wide catalogue are mainly related to the higher resolution of this catalogue, which modifies $M_\text{min}$, and, in turn, the number of satellites, and the clustering evolution.
+Comparing the clustering of the haloes in mass bins, we obtain differences of around $10\%$ between FS2-Wide and FS2-Deep, with the clustering in FS2-Deep being systematically lower.

 For both calibrated versions, we obtain total $\chi^2_\mathrm{red}$ values significantly larger than unity, particularly for the colour-selected samples.
 Taking into account the test presented in Appendix~\ref{sec:test}, we can also conclude that the differences obtained in the clustering between the observed constraints and those from the mocks obtained after the calibration evince the limitations of the modelling adopted by \texttt{SciPIC}.
 In particular, our strategy cannot properly reproduce the observed clustering for low-brightness red galaxies and tends to underpredict it.
 The development of \texttt{SciPICal} allows us to explore different strategies to improve the results obtained.